Corporate Governance

 • Capital policy (ROE and PBR improvement)

-Processes for selecting and dismissing directors and executive officers
+Processes for the selection and dismissal of directors and executive officers

-We expect our directors and executive officers to embody the values expressed in our management philosophy at a high level, to possess a wealth of practical experience and high levels of ability and insight, and to contribute to the further development of SMBC Group.
-In selecting directors, the Nominating Committee spends ample time deliberating whether a candidate can meet these expectations.
-Where it is difficult for a director or executive officer to perform their duties effectively, the Group will consider their dismissal.
+We expect our directors and executive officers to embody the values expressed in "Our Mission" at a high level, to possess a wealth of practical experience and high levels of ability and insight, and to contribute to the further development of SMBC Group.
+In selecting directors, the Nomination Committee spends ample time deliberating on whether a candidate can meet these expectations.
+Where it is difficult for directors or executive officers to perform their duties effectively, the Group will consider dismissal.

-For details, please see References 4 and 5 in the "SMFG Corporate Governance Guidelines."
+See Reference 4 and Reference 5 in "SMFG Corporate Governance Guideline" for details.

 Succession planning for top management

-One of the matters discussed by the Nominating Committee that directly relates to our Mission and management strategy is succession plans for the Company president (Group CEO) and the presidents of the core subsidiaries SMBC and SMBC Nikko Securities.
-To train and develop our future top management, we take our time systematically forming a candidate pool through tough work assignments and third-party assessment and coaching.
+One of the matters discussed by the Nomination Committee that directly relates to "Our Mission" and management strategy is succession plans for the Company president (Group CEO) and the presidents of the core subsidiaries SMBC and SMBC Nikko Securities.
+To train and develop our future top management, we take time to systematically form a candidate pool through tough work assignments and third-party assessment and coaching.
 From within this large pool of candidates, the best candidates with the qualities required to lead a global financial group, such as broad vision and communication abilities, are selected for top management.

 Top management selection process